Publications and media

 Integration and entrepreneurship

-Key figures in 2023
+Key figures in 2024

-young people undergoing vocational training in Senegal
+young people, including 581 girls, undergoing vocational training in the DRC

 Image